Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 The network has no concept of coin ownership, anybody can attempt to spend any coin on the network.
 It's up to the puzzles to prevent coins from being stolen or spent in unintended ways.

-If anybody can submit a solution for a coin, you maybe wondering how somebody can "own" a coin.
+If anybody can submit a solution for a coin, you may be wondering how somebody can "own" a coin.
 By the end of the next section of the guide, hopefully it should be clear.

 ## Puzzles and Solutions in Practice